theorashid/notes/content/populate a PostgreSQL database with SQLModel.md

 date modified: Thursday, March 7th 2024, 10:20:19 pm
 ---

-Create models, which are effectively columns in the database (see the [SQLModel docs](https://sqlmodel.tiangolo.com/tutorial/create-db-and-table/) for details)
+Create models, which are effectively columns in the database (see the [SQLModel docs](https://sqlmodel.tiangolo.com/tutorial/create-db-and-table/) for details).

 ```python
 class Club(SQLModel, table=True):